Porto is a beautiful city that surprises everyone who visits it.

 Mercado do Bolhao

-This visit is not a visit to buy anything, but to know one of the most lively points of Porto.
-Watch the schedules, open from Monday to Saturday, and on Sundays it closes.
-From Monday to Friday it closes at 17:00 and on Saturdays it closes at 13:00.
+This visit is not a visit to buy anything, but to know one of the liveliest points of Porto.
+Watch the schedules; it is open from Monday to Saturday and closes on Sundays.
+From Monday to Friday, it closes at 17:00, and on Saturdays, it closes at 13:00.

 Porto’s Cathedral (La Sé) and its surroundings